miguel-angel-monjas/master-thesis/cluster-management.md

 </configuration>
 xml

-### hdfs-site.xml
+### `hdfs-site.xml`
-hdfs-site.xml must be updated on master and slave nodes in order to activate the properties dfs.replication, dfs.namenode.name.dir, and dfs.datanode.name.dir.
-It also sets several properties to enable the instances to listen on all interfaces.
+`hdfs-site.xml` must be updated on master and slave nodes in order to activate the properties `dfs.replication`, `dfs.namenode.name.dir`, and `dfs.datanode.name.dir`.
+It also sets several properties to enable the instances to listen on all interfaces (otherwise, the instances will not be able to connect to each other).
+See the [official guidelines for HDFS multihoming environments](https://hadoop.apache.org/docs/r2.8.0/hadoop-project-dist/hadoop-hdfs/HdfsMultihoming.html#Ensuring_HDFS_Daemons_Bind_All_Interfaces).
+Default values can be found [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/hdfs-default.xml):
 ```bash
 sudo nano $HADOOP_HOME/etc/hadoop/hdfs-site.xml
 ```